kemcclen/BitsAndBytes/README.md

-# BitsAndBytes
+# TechNet

 ## Description:
-Bits and Bytes is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+TechNet is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Table of Contents